collapsed-stacks/startups/questions/5312/how-to-get-publicity-for-a-tech-startup.md

 - tagged: `tech-company`
 - score: 0

-<p>Aside from <a href="http://gizmodo.com/5830076/how-i-made-a-15-year-old-app-developer-cry" rel="nofollow">spamming the press</a>, what is the best approach to getting publicity for a tech startup?</p>
+Aside from [spamming the press](http://gizmodo.com/5830076/how-i-made-a-15-year-old-app-developer-cry), what is the best approach to getting publicity for a tech startup?

 ## Answer 5313